adobe/asset-compute-events-client/README.md

-Adobe Asset Compute I/O Events Javascript Client - Internal Library
+Adobe Asset Compute I/O Events Javascript Client
 ==================================

+This is an internal library of the Adobe Asset Compute SDK.
-An internal library as simple Javascript/NodeJS client for using [Adobe I/O Events](https://www.adobe.io/apis/cloudplatform/events/documentation.html).
+A simple Javascript/NodeJS client for using [Adobe I/O Events](https://www.adobe.io/apis/cloudplatform/events/documentation.html).

 Installation
 ------------